What Are Eustachian Tubes and Plugged Ears?

 The lining of the middle ear and eustachian tubes is covered with cilia, tiny hair-like cell extensions that move and create a current of mucus.
-Smoking can damage the cilia, preventing fluid from being drained from the middle ear by the eustachian tubes.
+Smoking can damage the cilia, preventing fluid from being drained from the middle ear.
 Prolonged and repeated exposure to secondhand smoke can have the same effect.

 Other Causes of Plugged Ears

 Changing elevation rapidly can alter air pressure in the outer ear.
 This can cause a plugged ear sensation until the eustachian tube and the lining of the middle ear compensate for the pressure difference between the outer and middle ear.
 Airplane flights, scuba diving, and driving up or down mountains can all caused plugged ears.
 If we descend rapidly from a high elevation plane flight, for example, the air pressure in the outer ear becomes temporarily higher than the pressure in the middle ear.

 The eustachian tubes may be closed due to the presence of swollen areas nearby, such as enlarged adenoids.
-The adenoids are clumps of spongy tissue in the nasopharynx (the upper region of the back of the throat) near the openings of the eustachian tubes.
+The adenoids are clumps of spongy tissue in the nasopharynx near the openings of the tubes.
 They are largest in young children and shrink with age.
 Their function is to help fight infection.
 If they become enlarged they may close the eustachian tubes.

 Otitis media is a middle ear infection and inflammation that is very common in young children.
-It's much less common in older children and in adults, although it does occur in these age groups.
+It's much less common in older children and adults, although it does occur in these age groups.
 In otitis media, fluid collects in the middle ear.
 The fluid pushes on the eardrum, causing an earache and preventing the eardrum from vibrating properly.

 Acute otitis media (AOM) develops quickly, often when a child has a respiratory infection.
 Microbes can travel from the throat into the eustachian tube and from there into the middle ear.
 The child may experience ear pain and hearing loss.
 He or she may sometimes develop a fever as well.
 The eardrum may break due to the pressure of fluid buildup, releasing pus.